jorgelustosa/location/README.md

 Info
 ----
-Sometime your transactional logistics or geo applications need consume coordinates, geocodes, address, countries or all other kind of geo information to use in workloads or business intelligence panels without of necessity an external api  with flexible methods to retrieve full dataset of information or internal codifications from your own domain.
+Sometimes your transactional logistics or geo applications need to consume coordinates, geocodes, addresses, countries or all other kinds of geo information to use in workloads or business intelligence panels without dependence on an external API, also with flexible methods to retrieve a full dataset of information or internal codifications from your own domain.

-Furthermore, many high availability projects need to have important services or api's inside your own infrastructure to minimize risk of unavailable service.
+Furthermore, many high availability projects need to have important services or APIs inside your own infrastructure to minimize the risk of unavailable services.

-The main purpose is, create a reliable and flexible api to provides localization information to use in futures geocoding capabilities of any software.
+The main purpose of this project is to create a reliable and flexible API to provide localization information to use in future geocoding capabilities of any software.
 Some operations from this API can be attached directly to DataAnalytics tools like Microsoft PowerBI and Tableau or Google DataStudio.

 Instructions
 ----
-First you have to put your docker container to work properly.
-Run the follow instructions like described:
+First of all,  you have to put your docker container to work properly.
+Run the following instructions as described:

 **Start and Build an image of the container:**
 ```